Mehmed V: War

 After the assassination of Mahmud Şevket Pasha, it was discovered a member of the royal family was involved in the plot. Şehzade Kemaleddin's daughter Münire Sultan married Grand Vizier Tunuslu Hayreddin Pasha's son: Salih Pasha.
 Sultan Reşad had no qualms with signing the death sentence of one of his brothers’ damats.
-Salih Pasha was tried and sentenced to death, and when Sultan Reşad signed the sentence, he was hanged.
-Cemal Pasha is said to have threatened the sultan, saying, “If you do not sign this, we will dethrone you too."
-Münire Sultan cursed her uncle Sultan Reşad, who had authorized her husband’s execution, saying “God willing, his beard will be stained with blood!”, the grey-haired sovereign defended himself along the lines of “What could I do?
+It is alleged that the Committee of Union and Progress upper echelon knew he wasn't involved in the plot but pushed for his execution to eliminate a political rival.
+Salih Pasha was tried and sentenced to death, and when Sultan Reşad signed the sentence, he was executed by hanging.
+Mehmed V is said to have sanctioned the execution under duress- Cemal Pasha is said to have threatened the sultan, saying, “If you do not sign this, we will dethrone you too."
+Münire Sultan cursed her uncle Sultan Reşad, who had authorized her husband’s execution, saying “God willing, his beard will be stained with blood!”, the grey-haired sovereign defended himself by saying “What could I do?
 Enver put his gun to my head, I signed it” and tried to compensate for his cognitive dissonance by snapping the pen which he signed the decision.
+After this incident, Reşad is said to have been terrified of being dethroned and simply approved everything the Unionists demanded from him.

-Despite his preference that the country stayed out of further conflict, Sultan Reşad's most significant political act was to formally declare jihad against the Entente Powers on 14 November 1914, following the Ottoman government's decision to join the First World War on the side of the Central Powers.
+Despite his preference that the country stayed out of further conflict, Sultan Reşad's most significant political act was to formally declare a jihad against the Entente Powers on 14 November 1914, following the Ottoman government's decision to join the First World War on the side of the Central Powers.
 He was actually said to look with disfavour on the pro-German policy of Enver Pasha, but could do little to prevent war due to the sultanate's diminished influence.
 This was the last genuine proclamation of jihad in history by a Caliph, as the Caliphate was abolished in 1924.
 As a direct result of the declaration of war, the British annexed Cyprus, while the Khedivate of Egypt proclaimed its independence and was turned into a British protectorate; these provinces had at least been under nominal Ottoman rule.
 The proclamation had no noticeable effect on the war, despite the fact that many Muslims lived in Ottoman territories.
 Some Arabs eventually joined the British forces against the Ottoman Empire with the Arab Revolt in 1916.